jrapudg/Lidar_and_Camara_Fusion/README.md

 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.

+## FP.5 : Performance Evaluation 1

+One of the problems that identified is when you have outliers in the lidar cloud.
+It lead to miscalculations on the time to collision.
+For example, when calculating the pose difference between the closest point to the vehicle in two different frames, and there are outliers, it can lead to even calculate a negative time to collision.

+Secondly, I also found problems to match lidar points to objects represented by bounding boxes.
+Due to the overlaping of bounding boxes it is difficult to match raw lidar points to bounding boxes.
+One good strategy to deal with this is to cluster data clouds prior to bounding box matching.

+## FP.6 : Performance Evaluation 2

+The csv files with the comparison of the TTC calculations can be found in build/ folder.
+The best results were gotten with the sift descriptor (indeed was the only good detector that gives accurate keypoints that can be match through frames) and the brisk and freak.